francisphamsd/satellite-tracker/README.md

 - Convert unit from metric to imperial
 - Adding more theme like light and dark mode
-- Adding more satelite other than the ISS
+- Adding more satelite other than the ISS like Hubble and James Webb space telescope

 ### Useful resources

 - [I.S.S location api](https://wheretheiss.at/w/developer) - This doc show me how to get the api and integrate it with JS

-- [Leaflet.js](https://leafletjs.com/reference.html) - This is a doc for leaflet.js.
+- [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/guides/) - This is a doc for Mapbox GL JS.
 They have reference on how to set the marker and zoom the map
-- [The coding train youtube channel](https://www.youtube.com/c/TheCodingTrain) - Big thanks to Daniel Shiffman from the coding train for providing the tutorial for this project

 - [Bootstrap doc]() - bootstrap documentation help me with building the component for the webapp

 -[Dummy image api](https://dummyimage.com) - This api allow me to quickly add placeholder image to the component I plan to use later